CallAsk about same-day availabilityLog In

 For properties where customers are genuinely concerned:

-Chemical treatment of foraging adult velvet ants is not warranted and would not significantly reduce future appearances on the property.
+Chemical treatment for foraging adult velvet ants isn't necessary and won't really help reduce their future presence on your property.

-Sources consulted for this fact sheet include the Wikipedia accounts of velvet ant and Dasymutilla occidentalis, Texas A&M AgriLife Extension's Field Guide to Common Texas Insects (Red Velvet Ant species page), the Texas A&M AgriLife Extension Insects in the City fact sheet on velvet ants by Michael Merchant, the Schmidt and Blum 1977 exoskeleton crushing-force study, Justin Schmidt's "The Sting of the Wild" (2016) for sting pain ratings and descriptions, the 2018 Ecology and Evolution paper "The indestructible insect: Velvet ants from across the United States avoid predation by representatives from all major tetrapod clades," Mickel's foundational 1928 monograph on Mutillidae, and Williams 2012 work on Mutillidae taxonomic relationships.
-Mullerian mimicry ring research includes work by Wilson and others establishing the eight-ring structure.
+Our information comes from a variety of sources, including the Wikipedia entries on velvet ants and Dasymutilla occidentalis, the Texas A&M AgriLife Extension's Field Guide to Common Texas Insects (specifically the Red Velvet Ant page), and Michael Merchant's guide on velvet ants from Texas A&M AgriLife Extension.
+I've also referenced the 1977 study by Schmidt and Blum on exoskeleton crushing forces, Justin Schmidt's "The Sting of the Wild" (2016) for pain ratings and descriptions, the 2018 Ecology and Evolution paper on velvet ants' predation avoidance, Mickel's 1928 monograph on Mutillidae, and Williams' 2012 work on Mutillidae taxonomic relationships.
+Research on Mullerian mimicry rings includes studies by Wilson and others that detail the eight-ring structure.

-Problem with Velvet Ant / Cow Killer — Fact Sheet?
+Problem with Velvet Ant / Cow Killer?
 We'll take care of it.

 Family-owned.
 San Antonio & the Hill Country.
 Free on-site estimates.